OCR-D/spec/ocrd_eval.md

 #### I/O

-I/O (input / output) is the number of bytes read and written during a process.
+I/O (input / output) bandwith is the (average/peak) number of bytes per second read and written from disk during processing.

 #### Memory Usage

-Memory usage is the number of bytes the process allocates in memory (RAM).
+Memory usage is the (average/peak) number of bytes the process allocates in memory (RAM), i.e. resident set size (RSS) or proportional set size (PSS).

 #### Disk Usage

-Disk usage is the number of bytes the process allocates on hard disk.
+Disk usage is the total number of bytes the process reads and writes on disk.

 ### Unicode Normalization